diogotcorreia/master-thesis/docs/content/ch03-method.typ

 by popularity (downloads for the @pypi dataset, and stars for GitHub's), and then split into three cohorts: the $N$ least popular projects, the $N$ most popular projects, and the remaining projects.
-The value of $N$ has been picked based on the number of total entries for each platform, and has been fixed as #box($N = 3000$) for @pypi and
+The value of $N$ has been chosen based on the number of total entries for each platform, and has been fixed as #box($N = 3000$) for @pypi and
 #box($N = 1000$) for GitHub.
 Then, 500 projects were randomly sampled from each cohort,